 Prerequisites: Organic chemistry or 15 credit hours biology.
-Description: Properties and mode of action of the major insecticidal
+Description: Properties and mode of action of the major insecticidal materials.
+Assessment of their impact on the environment.

-ENTO 5833 Insect Molecular Biology

-Prerequisites: ENTO 2993 and BIOL 3024 or equivalent or consent of biology.
+ENTO 5833 Insect Molecular Biology Prerequisites: ENTO 2993 and BIOL 3024 or equivalent or consent of biology.